Dozens of civilians are dead as rival military factions battle for control of Sudan

 Both sides signaled that they were unwilling to negotiate.

 Burhan's military called for dismantling the RSF, which it labeled a "rebellious militia."
-Dagalo told the satellite news network Al Arabiya that he ruled out negotiation and called on Burhan to surrender.
+Dagalo told the satellite news network Al Arabyia that he ruled out negotiation and called on Burhan to surrender.

 Khalid Omar, a spokesman for the pro-democracy block that negotiated with the generals in recent months, warned that the conflict could lead to war and the country's collapse.